-O'Sullivan cruises into last-16 of UK
+O'Sullivan into UK Championship last 16

 Since winning the World Championship last year, O'Sullivan has had a disappointing 15 months by his own high standards, reaching just one semi-final this season on the back of losing five ranking finals last term.

-And, although the 46-year-old, opened with a century break and compiled five further breaks of 50 or more, he remained patient and was made to work for his opportunities.
+And, although the 46-year-old opened with a century break and compiled five further breaks of 50 or more, he remained patient and was made to work for his opportunities.

 O'Sullivan told BBC Two: "I am pleased to be through, Mark is a tough player so I just had to focus.
 I am trying, I have been playing exhibition snooker since the World Championship and that is not good enough for the nitty gritty.